Skip to content →

 Intern Narratives

-What better way to learn about our program than to hear the stories of our past interns’ experiences?
+What better way to learn about our program than to hear the stories of our interns themselves?

 “Additional benefits that I have enjoyed are the opportunity for ongoing training, involvement in weekly therapist meetings, involvement in crisis team meetings, and working with another school psychology intern.”